Tag Archive for: horse in work

 Heart rates during exercise

 The best way to simply assess fitness is to use HR measurements during exercise.
 The key is to measure HR and speed in the horse.
-This is best done by using a heart rate monitoring system like the Polar RS800G3 for ridden horses that combines HR measurement with speed measurement by global positioning system.
-I am happy to provide advice concerning the best system for your particular circumstances.
-Good systems can be purchased for less than $1000.
+This is best done by using a heart rate monitoring system for ridden horses that combines HR measurement with speed measurement by global positioning system.

 It is important to measure speed, because not all horses trot at the same speed, and it is possible for the trot speed to differ a little from one day to the next.
 So the first fundamental measurement is speed, and then to assess the HR at a steady speed.
 Steady speed means a speed that is constant, not varying more than 1-2 kph, for at least 30 seconds.

 Luckily, with the heart rate monitoring systems now available it is possible for riders and trainers to measure heart rate and speed during exercise in ridden (or driven) horses whenever they desire.
-The Polar RS800G3 for ridden horses measures HR and speed frequently, and the results can be easily downloaded to a computer for closer inspection.
+These devices for horses measure HR and speed frequently, and the results can be easily downloaded to a computer or mobile device for monitoring.

 When to measure heart rates